Sanjeevi-CS/Carpolling/README.md

 The Carpooling App is a great way for people to save money on transportation and reduce their carbon footprint.
 It is also a great way to meet new people and make friends.

-To get started with the Carpooling App, visit the website at https://carpoolingapp.com.

 ## User Stories